 Marketing Plan Basics

-As noted, the marketing plan is a course of actions to bring an organization from where it is today to where it wants to be tomorrow.
+As noted, the marketing plan is a course of marketing strategies that are executed to achieve the marketing goals of an organization.
 Therefore, when creating a marketing plan it is crucial to have a thorough understanding of the following aspects.

 What is the market you’re targeting?
 Once you’ve identified it, research it and gather all the data points necessary to provide a sharp picture of that market and its needs.
 This includes customers in that market, but also any market dynamics, patterns and sales history.

 It’s unlikely that you’ll be the only business offering a product or service to a market.
 Therefore, you’ll have competition.
 Who are they?
-How will you differentiate yourself from them in a way that will attract customers?
+How will you differentiate yourself from them with your value proposition?
 A SWOT analysis can help you understand your position in the market.